Develop

 When you first create an app, your initial results may not be very accurate, and you may have to try several times before it recognizes what you say.
 Try the following suggestions to help improve your results.

-Manually enter additional synonyms (words or phrases) for Wit.ai to choose from, into the training portion of the Understanding tab.
+• Manually enter additional synonyms (words or phrases) into the training portion of the Understanding tab for Wit.ai to choose from.
 For example, adding common color names to bias results toward words that are colors supported by the app.

 Design Best Practices

-Always indicate to the user when the microphone is active.
-This is a very important part of creating a user-friendly app voice experience, and can be something simple, like a sound or graphic indicating microphone status.
+• Always indicate to the user when the microphone is active.
+Indicating microphone status is essential for creating a user-friendly AppVoiceExperience, and can be something simple, like a sound or graphic.

-Improve discoverability and usability for voice interactions in your app by building some in-app user education, teaching the user what they can say and do with their voice.
+• Improve discoverability and usability for voice interactions in your app by building in-app user education that teaches the user what they can say and do with their voice.